intel-analytics/BigDL-2.x/docs/docs/ScalaUserGuide/install.md

 * **dist/lib/analytics-zoo-VERSION-jar-with-dependencies.jar**: This jar package contains all dependencies except Spark classes.
 * **dist/lib/analytics-zoo-VERSION-python-api.zip**: This zip package contains all Python files of Analytics Zoo.

-The instructions above will build Analytics Zoo with Spark 2.4.3(using Scala 2.11).
+The instructions above will build Analytics Zoo with Spark 2.1.0.
 It is highly recommended to use _**Java 8**_ when running with Spark 2.x; otherwise you may observe very poor performance.

+## **Build with Spark version**
+By default, `make-dist.sh` uses Spark 2.1.0.
+To override the default behaviors, for example building analytics-zoo with spark 2.2.0, you can use `bash make-dist.sh -Dspark.version=2.2.0 -Dbigdl.artifactId=bigdl_SPARK_2.2`.
+Additionally, we provide a profile to build with spark 2.4, you can use `bash make-dist.sh -P spark_2.4+`

 ---
 ## **Build with Maven**